grz0zrg/fsynth/documentation/mk/docs/concept.md

 When every oscillators produce sinusoidal oscillations the method is called Additive synthesis.

-Additive synthesis can reproduce any waveforms, it allow to precisely define the timbre of any sounds and is the default instrument.
+Additive synthesis can reproduce any waveforms, it allow to precisely define the timbre of any sounds and is the default instrument type.

 Fragment oscillators are not limited to sinusoidal oscillations but allow several type of generators / oscillators all working from the same oscillator-bank concept :